espnet/espnet/doc/tutorial.md

 ### Augmented training

-We also supports augmented transducer model training with various auxiliary tasks, such as: CTC loss, LM loss (label-smoothing), auxiliary transducer loss and Jensen-Shannon divergence.
+We also supports augmented transducer model training with various auxiliary tasks, such as: CTC loss, LM loss (label-smoothing), auxiliary transducer loss and symmetric KL divergence loss.
 The five losses can be simultaneously trained and jointly optimize the total loss function defined as:

 ![augmented transducer training](http://www.sciweavers.org/tex2img.php?eq=\mathcal{L}_{tot}%20%3D%20\lambda_{1}\mathcal{L}_{1}%20%2B%20\lambda_{2}\mathcal{L}_{2}%20%2B%20\lambda_{3}\mathcal{L}_{3}%20%2B%20\lambda_{4}%20\mathcal{L}_{4}%20%2B%20\lambda_{5}%20\mathcal{L}_{5}&bc=White&fc=Black&im=jpg&fs=12&ff=arev&edit=)

-where the losses are respectively, in order: The main transducer loss, the CTC loss, the auxiliary transducer loss, the Jensen-Shannon divergence loss and the LM loss.
+where the losses are respectively, in order: The main transducer loss, the CTC loss, the auxiliary transducer loss, the symmetric KL divergence loss and the LM loss.
 Lambda values define their respective contribution to the overall loss.
 Additionally, each loss can be independently selected or omitted depending on the task.

 Each loss can be defined in the training config alongside its specific options, such as follow: